Maverick County License Hearing Guide

 What It Is

-- Decide If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the DPS had sufficient legal grounds to suspend your license.
+- Decide if license suspension is warranted: The purpose of the hearing is to determine whether the DPS has sufficient evidence to suspend your driver's license.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage, photos, or anything that challenges the DPS's claims.
+- Gather evidence (witness statements, video, etc.): Gather any evidence that supports your case, such as witness statements, dashcam footage, or medical records.

 Possible Outcomes